Cheeseburger soup is rich and satisfying, with all the goodness of a loaded beefy cheeseburger (plus potatoes). Everyone loves it!

 Again, the answer is no. I find that potatoes (any type of potato) take on a mushy texture or fall apart when frozen and thawed.

 There are several ways to thicken soup.
 The easiest way is to simmer the soup a bit longer uncovered, allowing some of the liquid to evaporate.
 Using a cornstarch slurry is another way to thicken soup.
-Simply stir 1-2 tablespoons of cornstarch into water or room-temperature broth until it’s dissoved; slowly stir the mixture into the hot soup.
+Simply stir 1 to 2 tablespoons of cornstarch into water or room-temperature broth until it’s dissoved; slowly stir the mixture into the hot soup.
 If your soup contains beans or potatoes, mashing some of them and adding them back to the soup will thicken the texture of the soup.

 Make It Your Own